-You can choose to protect your cover amount from the effects of inflation, so the lump sum won't be worth less in the future.
+You can also choose to protect your cover amount from the effects of inflation, so the lump sum won't be worth less in the future because of the rise in the cost of living.
 This means your cover amount will rise over time, and your monthly payments may increase.
-The maximum annual increase would be 15% to your premium and 10% to your cover 1.
+The maximum annual increase would be 15% to your premium and 10% to your cover Footnote 1.

-Mortgage protection when you’re moving up the property ladder
+Mortgage protection when moving up the property ladder

 Whether or not you already have life insurance, you’ll most likely want to consider a policy term and cover amount that’s in line with your new mortgage, or your new financial circumstances.
 If you have a policy with us, you may be able to increase or decrease your cover amount or cover term without having to take out a new policy.
 You can contact us to do this, but you might want to talk to a financial adviser first, to discuss your options.
 You can find one at unbiased.co.uk.

 You might assume that if you’re buying a second home, perhaps as a buy-to-let investment, you don’t need to consider it as part of your life insurance cover amount.
-But it’s worth thinking about the Inheritance Tax (IHT) implications, and how the mortgage debt could be settled once you’re gone.
+But it’s worth thinking about how the mortgage debt could be settled once you’re gone.

-The payout from a life insurance policy could be used by your beneficiaries to help pay off the mortgage on your buy-to-let, and settle any IHT bill that’s due if your estate is above the threshold set by HMRC.
-Without that lump sum, your family might have to sell the property quickly to pay the tax bill within the required six months.
+The payout from a life insurance policy could be used by your beneficiaries to help pay off the mortgage on your buy-to-let.

 If you’re taking out life insurance with us at the same time as buying a home, you get up to 90 days of free home purchase cover.
 Once we’ve accepted your life insurance application, the free cover starts when you’ve exchanged contracts and lasts until completion – provided you’ve given us a future start date that matches that.
-You’ll find more about this in the policy summary.
+You can find out more about our home purchase cover and Protection Promise in our Life Insurance Plan policy summary.

-You might also like to know that as soon as you’ve applied for life insurance, our Protection Promise kicks in.
-So you’re covered straight away, free of charge, for the cover amount you’ve applied for, up to £500,000.
+Most people can get an instant decision about life insurance from us.
+But sometimes we might need a little bit more information first.
+If that happens, you’ll still be covered thanks to our Protection Promise.
+It means you’re covered straight away, free of charge, for the cover amount you’ve applied for, up to £500,000.
 This lasts until we’ve made our decision, you withdraw your application, or up to 90 days after we’ve confirmed your Protection Promise cover has started.